Canillas De Aceituno

-There’s plenty of space to sunbathe and a bar which sells food and drinks.
+There’s plenty of space to sunbathe, changing rooms and a bar which sells food and drinks.
 If you leave the village in the direction of Sedella the bar is on the roundabout just as you leave the village behind.
-It’s only open during the summer adn there is a small charge to enter.
+It’s only open during the summer and there is a small charge to enter.

 When to Visit

-The Dia de la Morcilla – a celebration of the local black pudding or blood sausage – is held on the Saturday or Sunday of the last weekend of April.
+The Dia de la Morcilla – a celebration of the local black pudding or sausage made from blood – is held on the Saturday or Sunday of the last weekend of April.
 Canillas make their morcilla with onion so it’s soft and, quite frankly, delicious in a crusty baguette.
 This fiesta is a day of eating with free morcilla, lots of drinking and a bit of local folkloric culture thrown in.

 Canillas’s annual feria is around the 10-14th August.
 Each village, town and city has a feria: it’s a fair, where the community come together, get dressed up and let their hair down.
 Expect, music, bars in the street, dancing and some fairground rides.
 Canillas usually has a night of flamenco during their feria which is always well received.